eoameen/landsat8_fire_mask/README.md

-# A tool for detecting avtive fire pixels in a Landsat-8 scene
+# A tool for detecting active fire pixels in a Landsat-8 scene

 ## Build image
 ```sh